Chiesa14/crypto-price-tracker/README.md

 CURRENCY=usd
 ```

-Runn the following command to start the backend:
+Run the following command to start the backend:

 ```bash
     nodemon server.js